zhangyihome/code-push-cli/cli/README.md

 This specifies which platform the current update is targeting, and can be either `ios` or `android` (case-insensitive).

+#### Build parameter

+Specifies whether you want to run `cordova build` instead of `cordova prepare` (which is the default behavior), when generating your updated web assets.
+This is valuable if your project includes before and/or after build hooks (e.g. to transpile TypeScript), and therefore, having CodePush simply run `cordova prepare` isn't sufficient to create and release an update.
+If left unspecified, this defaults to `false`.

+*NOTE: This parameter can be set using either --build or -b*

 #### Deployment name parameter

 This is the same parameter as the one described in the [above section](#deployment-name-parameter).